-Cocaine is a highly addictive stimulant drug that can lead to long-term health, social and psychological problems.
+Cocaine, also known as "coke", is a highly addictive stimulant drug that can lead to long-term health, social and psychological problems.
 Cocaine is used by itself or paired with a depressant which can have extremely damaging side effects that could lead to overdose and death.
 Cocaine addiction is hard to overcome on your own and has lasting negative effects on your health.

 Cocaine addiction occurs because it is a powerful drug and produces an intense high.
 Cocaine rapidly changes your brain chemistry and causes immediate euphoria.
 When high, you have a compulsion to continue using despite consequences.
 Some addicts also use crack cocaine, because it is cheaper and easier to obtain.

 As cocaine or crack use increases, the signs of cocaine addiction become more evident.
-Chronic cocaine use and addiction create relationship problems, financial instability and legal trouble.
-According to the National Institute on Drug Abuse, “cocaine abusers and cocaine-exposed animals have difficulty adapting their behavior to avoid negative outcomes.”
+Chronic cocaine use and addiction create relationship problems, financial instability, and legal trouble.
+According to the National Institute on Drug Abuse, "cocaine abusers and cocaine-exposed animals have difficulty adapting their behavior to avoid negative outcomes."
 This reality explains the cycle of addiction with which many cocaine addicts struggle.

 Physical Effects of Cocaine Abuse:

 If you feel like you need a line or bump of cocaine to begin your day, this may indicate that you are dependent on cocaine.
 When you are unable to feel normal unless you have cocaine in your system, you will use it regularly.
 Because cocaine is a stimulant you will develop insomnia from chronic use.
 Sleep deprivation will eventually lead to psychotic symptoms such as hallucinations and delusions.